isomerpages/mddi-corp/pages/Latest Anti Scam Efforts under MDDI.md

 since December 2024.</p>
 <h4>SMS Sender ID Registry (SSIR) regime</h4>
 <p>In 2023, IMDA implemented the full Singapore SMS Sender ID Registry (SSIR)
-regime where non-registered SMS Sender IDs will be labelled as “Likely-SCAM’, to alert consumers to exercise caution when dealing with them.&nbsp;&nbsp;</p>
+regime where non-registered SMS Sender IDs will be labelled as "Likely-SCAM", to alert consumers to exercise caution when dealing with these SMSes.&nbsp;&nbsp;</p>
-<p>Since the implementation of the SSIR, the number of SMS scam cases has
+<p>The number of SMS scam cases fell by 70% in the first three months that
-declined by almost 80% from 1484 in Q4 2021 to 307 in Q4 2024.
-As of January
-2025, over 4,000 organisations had registered with SSIR; they account for over 97% of all commercial SMS traffic in Singapore.&nbsp;</p>
+the SSIR was mandated, and has remained low since.
+As of January 2025, over 4,000 organisations had registered with SSIR, which account for over 97% of all commercial SMS traffic in Singapore.</p>
 <p>Visit the <a href="https://www.imda.gov.sg/how-we-can-help/anti-scam-measures" rel="noopener nofollow" target="_blank">IMDA website</a> for
 more details on their anti-scam measures.</p>
 <h3>Initiatives by the Cybersecurity Agency of Singapore (CSA)</h3>
 <h4>Enhanced Fraud Protection with Google</h4>
-<p>In February 2024, CSA partnered Google on a pilot for Enhanced Fraud Protection
+<p>In February 2024, CSA partnered Google on a pilot for the Enhanced Fraud
-(EFP) within Google Play Protect in Singapore.
+Protection (EFP) feature within Google Play Protect.
 This feature automatically blocks the installation of potentially malicious apps that use sensitive runtime permissions.
-As of December 2024, the EFP feature has successfully blocked 1.6 million installation attempts of potentially malicious applications across nearly 400,000 devices.
+As of December 2024, the EFP has successfully blocked 1.6 million installation attempts of potentially malicious apps across nearly 400,000 Android devices in Singapore.
 This prevented 25,000 unique apps from potentially being misused for financial fraud and scams.
 This feature is now being rolled out in other countries by Google, protecting citizens beyond Singapore.</p>
 <h4>Safe App Standard 2.0</h4>
 <p>Developed in consultation with industry stakeholders, CSA published its
 second version of the Safe App Standard (SAS) in October 2024.
 SAS 2.0